JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Upgrade Notice ==

-* 9.0.12 : Semantic versioning feature that when enabled it will allow only patch/security release updates for plugins and/or themes.
-The log table didn't get updated when upgrading from the very old table versions (1.0.0 and 1.1.3) to the current latest (1.1.5); a recommended update for all.
+* 9.0.15: Various tweaks and fixes.
+Compatibility with WP Site Health, PHP's deprecated, warning and notice messages removal.
+See changelog for full details.
+A recommended update for all.